jaredhowland/jaredhowland.github.io/content/projects.md

 ## [Omeka S Module: AnyCloud][7]
 ### 2019–Present
-Creating a module for the open source digital asset management system Omeka S to allow libraries to store their content on the platform of their choosing: the server the system is installed on or their choice of cloud services (Amazon S3, Microsoft Azure Storage, Google Cloud Storage, DigitalOcean Spaces, Scaleway Object Storage, Rackspace Files, or Dropbox). <a class="watch btn" href="https://github.com/HBLL-Collection-Development/omeka-s-any-cloud"><i class="icon-github"></i> View Project on GitHub</a>
+Creating a module for the open source digital asset management system Omeka S to allow libraries to store their content on the platform of their choosing: the server the system is installed on or their choice of cloud services (Amazon S3, Microsoft Azure Storage, Google Cloud Storage, DigitalOcean Spaces, Wasabi Cloud Storage, Scaleway Object Storage, Rackspace Files, or Dropbox). <a class="watch btn" href="https://github.com/HBLL-Collection-Development/omeka-s-any-cloud"><i class="icon-github"></i> View Project on GitHub</a>

 ## [Data Management System][6]
 ### 2017–Present